 This simple healthy flapjack recipe takes minutes to make and is a wholesome snack that everyone will enjoy.
 While most flapjack recipes contain a lot of refined sugar, I have used bananas and dates to sweeten mine.
-This soft flapjack recipe is bound to be a hit with the whole family.
+These soft flapjacks are bound to be a hit with the whole family.

 This post contains Affiliate links.
 As an Amazon Associate I earn from qualifying purchases.